Inside 6lack’s hot new release that’s a lot more than an EP

 Postmates will give Atlanta-based users the option to order the special “6lack wings” from Goodfellas, a Black-owned restaurant, through the weekend.
 Deliveries will come with a bottle of 600 Degrees.
 Next week, Amazon will introduce preloaded “6lackcards”—that’s gift cards for burgeoning entrepreneurs who submit their business plans to 6blackbox.
 Those selected will be able to use the cards for business-related expenses.

-A rep at FIY Brand Group told Fast Company that there will be more announcements related to an Amazon partnership coming next week.
+A rep for 6lack tells Fast Company that there will be more announcements related to an Amazon partnership coming next week.

 Goals

-6lack the business man is just getting started.
+6lack the businessman is just getting started.

 “It has been cool to tie all of these things that represent me into something visible for people to see and digest,” he says.
 “But moving forward, I just want to figure out how to have my hand in a different box, to do different things.
 When I first started out, I was super adamant about only doing music, or, I have to master this.
 I have to do this.
 I have to put all my time into this.
 But now that I have a little bit more room, I’m just like, let me tap back into the other things that I forgot for a second, or didn’t really have time to tend to.
 So, more discussions are coming, more ideas, and more crazy talks with LVRN, because that’s where the good ideas come from, and maybe an actual restaurant one day.”